Serving jury duty? Read your instructions for the day.

 The State Court of Cobb County conducts jury trials on misdemeanor and civil cases where a party requests a trial by jury.
 All criminal jury trials in this court are tried before a six-person jury.
 Civil cases, wherein the amount of the claim exceeds $25,000.00, can request a twelve-person jury.
 All other civil cases are tried by a six-person jury.

-The average jury service is for one week.
-Jurors will report at 8:00 a.m. on Mondays, unless otherwise instructed.
-Jurors will be checked in and given an orientation on the petit juror process and what will be expected of you.
+Jury service is typically for one week, unless otherwise instructed by the judge.
+Jurors will report at 8:00 a.m. on their first day (usually on Mondays except during holiday weeks).
+They will be checked in and given an orientation on the petit juror process which includes what will be expected of you.
 Jurors may be placed on call and given instructions for reporting for the rest of the week, which is normally 9:00 a.m.
 Jurors selected to serve on a jury trial will follow the judge’s instruction for reporting.
 Jurors may serve on multiple jury trials.
 Jurors will receive $25 per day compensation only for the days they report in person at the courthouse.
 Many jurors serve less than a full week.

 All jurors should report to the jury assembly room on the fourth floor of the State Court Building "B" located at 12 East Park Square, Marietta, Georgia.